prakhar-gahlot/Lambdatest_assignment/README.md

 LT_ACCESS_KEY = [your accesskey]

-note - do NOT include quotation marks.
+note - do NOT include quotation marks or brackets

 step 2 -
 install the dependencies using the command [npm install]